selfcustody/krux/docs/parts.en.md

 ### Maix Cube
 <img src="../img/maixpy_cube/logo-400.png" align="right" style="width: 18%;">

-Below is a list of some distributors where you can find this device:
+Supported by Krux since July 2024, this device features the second smallest screen size and resolution, a 3-way button, and a built-in battery.
+Below is a list of distributors where it is available:

 - [Seeed Studio](https://www.seeedstudio.com/Sipeed-Maix-Cube-p-4553.html)
 - [Mouser](https://www.mouser.com/c/?q=sipeed)